shellysolomonwang/Effect-of-News-on-Stock-Returns-A-Regression-Neural-Network-Approach/README.md

 returnsOpenNext10 - 10-day forward stock return calculated by open price - this will be the target variable for the regression model

 # Model
 Section 2.2 talked about the model used, which is a regression NN model with a few Dense Layers, BatchNormalization Layers, and Dropout Layers.
 Also, I used an embedding layer to process a unique feature among the others, `assetCode`.
 It is believed that this layer is important for the model to distinguish one asset from another.
-The details of the model used can be found below.
+The details of the model used can be found inside the notebook.